raynajong/ai4g-potfolio-raynajong/Term 1/Week 3/hackathon/README (1).md

 **What did you build?**
 We built a web app where international students can find useful information about renting and subletting in The Hague.
 Users can explore housing resources, learn important Dutch rental terms and use the Contract Helper to translate and explain the most important parts of a Dutch rental contract in their preferred language.

+**How did we build it?**
+We first used Base44 to create the design and structure of the RentBuddy web app.
+We gave Base44 a detailed prompt explaining the target audience, the pages we needed and how the Contract Helper should work.
+We then copied the generated code into Visual Studio Code and used it to create a separate working version of the website.

+Originally, the Contract Helper in Base44 was supposed to send the contract to a Python backend, but we could not get this connection to work properly.
+Because the assignment required us to make a real API call from Python, we decided to set up the connection ourselves outside Base44.
+With help from ChatGPT, we corrected and updated the code so that it worked with the newest version of the Gemini API.
+The Python code now sends the rental contract and instructions to Gemini, receives the AI-generated analysis and returns the result for the user.

 **Link to the live thing (if any):**
 _Deployed URL, workflow export, video demo - whatever proves it works._